Master Pond Manager

 The Master Pond Manager (MPM) achievement course is designed to teach participants a wide range of pond management knowledge and skills.
 As a "hybrid" course combining online and face-to-face learning, it will incorporate self-paced lectures, discussion, quizzes, and other web-based methods of participant-instructor interaction, along with hands-on participation activities in the field.

-- Recreational Pond Design and Permitting; Maintenance
+- Recreational Pond Design, Permitting, and Management Strategies

 - Stormwater Pond Design, Inspection, and Maintenance